 I found my way to the main BE stage (BE-wondered, BE-wildered, BE-loved) and caught Grace Potter’s concert midstream.
-Boy was she awesome!
+Boy, was she awesome!
 Grace looked fabulous in her silver miniskirt and rocked the crowd with her sexy voice.
 I was able to walk right up to the stage front during this show!

 Exciting Big Name Musical Acts

 The sound system at the Okeechobee Music Festival wonderful.
 My only issue was with people carrying rage sticks (a term that I learned here).
-A rage stick is a giant flag pole that people carry to let others know where they are at all times.
+A rage stick is a giant flagpole that people carry to let others know where they are at all times.
 It caused a major issue with film crews trying to display the band on the big screens and it was a nuisance to anyone trying to watch around their waving banners.
 I would suggest outlawing anyone in the “pit” from having them.
 These rage sticks are most original and cleverly designed.
 My favorite was a cloud with four eyes throwing up a rainbow.
 Who thinks of this stuff?

-After an hour break, the 1980’s legendary Darryl Hall and John Oates took the stage.
+After the break, the 1980’s legendary Darryl Hall and John Oates took the stage.
 I loved seeing so many young people singing “Maneater” and “You’ve Lost That Loving Feeling”.
 On the other hand, I overheard a young person ask her group who Hall & Oates were.
 Their answer was “that old band from the 80’s, you know Kiss On My List”.
 LOL

 Although the concerts continued well into the evening, this oldie had to call it a night.